Kazi-Mahmudul/product-recommender-ai/README.md

 ## 🏗️ Architecture

-ePick is built with a modern, scalable architecture:
+Peyechi is built with a modern, scalable architecture:

 - **Backend**: FastAPI with PostgreSQL database
 - **Frontend**: React with TypeScript